alepev/PhD_scripts/README.md

 ## Intro

-This is a partial collection of scripts I made during my PhD, usable with publicly available datasets and software for (plant) genomics & phylogenetics.
+This is a partial collection of R and Python (2.XX) scripts I made during my PhD, usable with publicly available datasets and software for (plant) genomics & phylogenetics.
 Some of the original datasets consisted of huge genomic files and annotations, so instead of including them directly in the repository,